 In 2022, the National Statistics Institute of Cabo Verde (INE) began preparing for the implementation of the fourth national survey on household revenue and expenditure, which will be co-financed by the government of Cabo Verde in collaboration with the World Bank, the United Nations and the Luxembourg Development Cooperation.
 The updated data collected will be used to improve poverty reduction policies, such as social protection.
 The survey will also provide important data for monitoring the DCE ICP.
 The Luxembourg Development Cooperation also decided in 2022 to support the creation of this system in order to enable employees of the Ministry of Foreign Affairs, Regional Cooperation and Integration (MNECIR) to have all the tools required for carrying out their daily tasks available in a single environment.
 While the direct beneficiaries of the project are mainly MNECIR workers, international development partners and civil society organisations also benefit from this new system.

-In 2020, there were three Luxembourgish NGOs working in Cabo Verde, funded by the MFA: Beetebuerg Hëlleft (primary education), ECPAT Luxembourg (gender-based violence) and OGBL Solidarité Syndicale (trade union training), Athenée Action Humanitaire (education and promotion of renewable energies), and Guiden an Scouten fir eng Welt (education and vocational training).
+In 2022, there were five Luxembourgish NGOs working in Cabo Verde, funded by the MFA: Beetebuerg Hëlleft (basic education), ECPAT Luxembourg (gender-based violence), OGBL Solidarité Syndicale (trade union training), Athenée Action Humanitaire (education and promotion of renewable energies), and Guiden an Scouten fir eng Welt (education and vocational training).

 Development of PDA